Eng-Ahmed-Rifai/NLP-X.com-Sentiment-Analysis/README.md

 ## Results

-The model achieved an accuracy of [insert accuracy score] on the test dataset.
+The model achieved an accuracy of [94%] on the test dataset.
 You can find more details about the evaluation metrics in the notebook.

 ## Future Improvements